-Earth Science is a class designed for the majority of incoming freshmen.
+Earth and Space Science is a class designed for the majority of incoming freshmen.
 This course is a survey of Geology, Meteorology, Astronomy and Hydrology.
 Lab work, reading, data analysis and writing is used in this class.
 Students are expected to make observations, take measurements, and draw conclusions.

-4101 Earth Science-Honors
+4101 Earth and Space Science-Honors

-Special Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
+\Special Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
 If you wish to drop an AP or Honors course, you will have to wait until one week after the semester begins.

-Honors Earth Science is designed for students who are talented in mathematics and science, and who enjoy and have an interest in pursuing a scientific course of study.
+Honors Earth and Space Science is designed for students who are talented in mathematics and science, and who enjoy and have an interest in pursuing a scientific course of study.
 This course involves in-depth reading of scientific works, measurement, data analysis, inquiry labs, and the writing of science based papers.
 Students are expected to be able to make predictions from their observations, test these predictions, collect data using measurement from tests and draw conclusions from their work.
 This class has a science literacy and field component.
 Prerequisite(s): Signature of current Science teacher is required on registration form.
 "B" or better in Math, Science, and English is recommended.

-Grade 9 ONLY: Concurrent enrollment in Mathematics 1-Honors required
+\Grade 9 ONLY: Concurrent enrollment in Mathematics 1-Honors (or higher) AND- application/selection is required.